Xenophon: Conflicts

 Soon after, Xenophon's men reached Trapezus on the coast of the Black Sea (Anabasis 4.8.22).
-Before their departure, the Greeks made an alliance with the locals and fought one last battle against the Colchians, vassals of the Persians, in mountainous country.
-Xenophon ordered his men to deploy the line extremely thin so as to overlap the enemy, keeping a strong reserve.
-The Colchians, seeing they were being outflanked, divided their army to check the Greek deployment, opening a gap in their line through which Xenophon rushed in his reserves, scoring a brilliant Greek victory.
+Before their departure, the Greeks made an alliance with the locals and fought one last battle against the Colchians, vassals of the Persians.
+Xenophon ordered his men to deploy the line extremely thin so as to overlap the enemy.
+The Colchians divided their army to check the Greek deployment, opening a gap in their line through which Xenophon rushed in his reserves.
 They then made their way westward back to Greek territory via Chrysopolis (Anabasis 6.3.16).
-Once there, they helped Seuthes II make himself king of Thrace, before being recruited into the army of the Spartan general Thimbron (whom Xenophon refers to as Thibron).
-The Spartans were at war with Tissaphernes and Pharnabazus II, Persian satraps in Anatolia.
+Once there, they helped Seuthes II make himself king of Thrace before being recruited into the army of the Spartan general Thimbron (whom Xenophon refers to as Thibron).

-Filled with a plethora of originality and tactical genius, Xenophon's conduct of the retreat caused Dodge to name the Athenian knight the greatest general that preceded Alexander the Great.
+Xenophon's conduct of the retreat caused Dodge to name the Athenian knight the greatest general that preceded Alexander the Great.

 Life after Anabasis

 Xenophon's Anabasis ends in 399 BC in the city of Pergamon with the arrival of the Spartan commander Thimbron.
 Thimbron's campaign is described in Hellenica.
-The level of detail with which Xenophon describes Thimbron's campaign in Hellenica suggests first hand knowledge.
-After capturing Teuthrania and Halisarna, the Greeks led by Thimbron lay siege to Larissa.
+In the describtors, after capturing Teuthrania and Halisarna, the Greeks led by Thimbron lay siege to Larissa.
 Failing to capture Larissa, the Greeks fall back to Caria.
-As a result of the failed siege of Larissa, the ephors of Sparta recall Thimbron and send Dercylidas to lead the Greek army.
+As a result, the ephors of Sparta recall Thimbron and send Dercylidas to lead the Greek army.
 After facing the court at Sparta, Thimbron is banished.
 Xenophon describes Dercylidas as a significantly more experienced commander than Thimbron.

-Led by Dercylidas, Xenophon and the Greek army march to Aeolis and capture nine cities in 8 days including Larissa, Hamaxitus, and Kolonai.
-The Persians negotiated a temporary truce and the Greek army retired for a winter camp at Byzantium.

-In 398 BC, Xenophon was likely a part of the Greek force capturing the city of Lampsacus.
-Also in 398, the Spartan ephors officially cleared the Ten Thousand of any previous wrongdoing (the Ten Thousand were likely a part of the investigation of Thimbron's failure at Larissa) and fully integrated the Ten Thousand into Dercylidas' army.
-Hellenica mentions the response of the commander of the Ten Thousand (likely Xenophon) "But men of Lacedaemon, we are the same men now as we were last year; but the commander now is one man (Dercylidas), and in the past was another (Thimbron).
+Led by Dercylidas, Xenophon and the Greek army march to Aeolis and capture nine cities in 8 days, including Larissa, Hamaxitus, and Kolonai.
+The Persians negotiated a temporary truce, and the Greek army retired for a winter camp at Byzantium.
+In 398 BC, Xenophon captured the city of Lampsacus.
+The Spartan ephors officially cleared the Ten Thousand of any previous wrongdoing (the Ten Thousand were likely a part of the investigation of Thimbron's failure at Larissa) and integrated the Ten Thousand into Dercylidas' army.
+Hellenica mentions the response of the commander of the Ten Thousand, "But men of Lacedaemon, we are the same men now as we were last year; but the commander now is one man (Dercylidas), and in the past was another (Thimbron).
 Therefore you are at once able to judge for yourselves the reason why we are not at fault now, although we were then."